Software-Improvement-Group/sigridci/workflows.md

 <img src="images/centralized-workflow.png" width="600" />

 **How to use Sigrid CI:** There are no pull requests, so Sigrid CI's pull request integration cannot be used.
-However, Sigrid CI can still provide feedback after every commit on the quality of the changes.
+However, Sigrid CI can still provide feedback on the quality of the changes after every commit.
 This ensures that every developer receives feedback immediately after his/her change.

 ## Sigrid CI &amp; development branch workflow